thiagosfluz/Exoplanet_classification/README.md

 ## Algorithms Implemented

-The repository includes implementations of various classification algorithms, such as:
+The repository includes implementations of various ensemble classification algorithms, such as:
-- Logistic Regression

 - Random Forest
-- Support Vector Machines (SVM)
+- Adaboost
-- Neural Networks
+- Stacking
+- Random Subspace Methods
+- Extremely Randomized Trees (Extra Trees)

+These algorithms were used in the article: ["Machine Learning Approaches for Exoplanet Classification"](https://www.mdpi.com/2079-9292/13/19/3950).

 ## Installation